52. The Principles of Treating Oneself Properly

 How God treats people does not hinge on how old they are, what kind of environment they were born in, or how talented they are.
 Rather, He treats people based on their attitude toward the truth, and this attitude is related to their dispositions.
 If you have a correct attitude regarding the truth, one of acceptance and humility, then even if you are of poor caliber, God will still enlighten you and allow you to gain something.
 If you are of good caliber but are always arrogant, constantly thinking that you are right, and are unwilling to accept anything anyone else says and are always resisting it, then God will not work in you.
 He will say that this person has a bad disposition and is not worthy of receiving anything, and He will even take away what you once had.
 This is what is known as being exposed.
 You are clearly nothing, and inept at everything, yet you still think you are pretty good, can accomplish anything, and are better than everyone else in all respects.
 You never discuss your flaws or shortcomings in front of others, nor do you let them see your weaknesses and negativity.
 You are always feigning competence and giving others a false impression, making them think you are adept at everything, devoid of weaknesses, do not need any help, have no need to listen to others’ opinions, and do not need to learn from the strengths of others to make up for your own shortcomings, and trying to make them think you will always be better than everyone else.
 What kind of disposition is this?
 (Arrogance.)
 Such a person lives a pathetic life.
 Is he really rich?
 He is not rich; he neither learns nor accepts new things.
 Inside, he is very withered, limited, and impoverished.
 Such a person does not understand the principles behind anything, cannot grasp the principles, has no understanding of God’s will, and only knows to stick to the rules and expend a lot of effort on the literal meaning of His words.
 As a result, he achieves limited results.
 This sort of person has a bad disposition.

-Excerpted from “Only by Practicing the Truth Can One Possess Normal Humanity” in Records of Christ’s Talks
+Excerpted from “Only by Practicing the Truth Can One Possess Normal Humanity” in Records of Talks of Christ of the Last Days

 There are those who say, “I’m a pretty good person; I haven’t done anything to resist God, and I’ve suffered a lot for Him.
 Why does He still prune me and deal with me so?
 Why doesn’t God ever acknowledge me or raise me up?”
 Still others say, “I’m a plain dealer; I’ve believed in God since I was in the womb, and I still believe in Him now.
 I’m so pure!
 I left my family and quit my job to expend myself for God, and I still think of how much God loves me.
 Now, God seems not to love people so much, and I feel left out in the cold, disappointed and dismayed with Him.”
 What are these people doing wrong?
 They have not remained in their proper place; they do not know who they are, and they feel always that they are estimable figures whom God should respect and raise up, or treasure and cherish.
 If people always have such misconceptions, such absurd and unreasonable demands, then it will lead to trouble.
-What, then, should people do, and how should they know and treat themselves, to be able to conform to the way God treats man, in order to resolve these difficulties and let go of these demands they make of God? … You must know who you are.
+What, then, should people do, and how should they know and treat themselves, to be able to conform to the way God treats man, in order to resolve these difficulties and let go of these demands they make of God?
+Some people are made leaders by the house of God and carry out their work pretty well, without doing anything disruptive or troublesome; later, when God places them in a certain situation to expose them, and strips them of their leadership, they start trying to reason: “It is the false leaders and false workers and people who try to disrupt and disturb who should be replaced—why should I be replaced when I haven’t been disruptive or troublesome?”
+They feel put out.
+Why?
+They believe that this position is their due, that they should not have been replaced; they are qualified for it because of these things that are exhibited in them.
+Thus, it is their opinion that God has stripped them of this position when they were qualified to do it, and so they do not accept this—and there is thus born in them notions toward God’s actions.
+And at the genesis of these notions, they feel hard done by, and begin to complain: “Was it not said that there are principles for the election and elimination of leaders?
+It seems to me that there is no principle to what happened, God has made a mistake!”
+In short, as soon as God does something that harms their interests and which hurts their feelings, they start picking fault.
+Is this a problem?
+How can this problem be solved?
+You must know who you are.
 No matter what sort of gifts or strengths you have, nor how much skill or ability you have, nor even how much merit you have earned in God’s house, nor how much you have rushed about, nor how much capital you have accrued, these things are as nothing to God, and if they seem important from where you stand, then have there not again arisen misunderstandings and contradictions between you and God?
 How should this problem be resolved?
 You must shrink the distance between you and God, resolve these contradictions, and deny those things you think are right and to which you cling.
 In doing so, there will no longer be a distance between you and God, and you will stand properly in your station, and you will be able to submit, able to recognize that all God does is right, able to deny yourself and let go of yourself.
 You will no longer treat the merit you have earned as a sort of capital, nor will you try any longer to set conditions with God, or make demands of Him, or ask Him for reward.
 At this time, you will no longer have difficulties.
 Why do all man’s misconceptions of God arise?
 They arise because people do not know themselves in the slightest; to be precise, they do not know what sort of things they are in God’s eyes.
 They rate themselves too highly and estimate their position in God’s eyes too highly, and they see what they consider to be a person’s worth and capital as the standards by which God measures whether they will be saved.
 This is wrong.
 You must know what kind of place you have in God’s heart, and how it is appropriate for God to treat you.
 To know this is to conform to the truth and to be in accord with God’s views.
 When your practice and treatment of yourself accord with this knowledge, there will no longer be any contradiction between you and God.
 And when God again treats you in His manner, will you not be able to submit?
 You may feel some discomfort in your heart, or not understand these things and feel as if they are not as you wish, yet, because you will be equipped with these truths and understand these truths, and because you will be able to stand fast in your position, you will no longer fight against God, which means that those behaviors and practices of yours that would cause you to perish will cease to be.
 And will you not then be safe?
 Once you are safe, you will feel grounded, which is what it means to walk the path of Peter.